Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/easyrsa.rst

 3. Create a PKI for OpenVPN server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-	Before you can create your OpenVPN server’s private key and certificate, you need to create a local Public Key Infrastructure directory on your OpenVPN server.
-You will use this directory to manage the server and clients’ certificate requests, instead of making them directly on your CA server.
+	Before you can create your OpenVPN server's private key and certificate, you need to create a local Public Key Infrastructure directory on your OpenVPN server.
+You will use this directory to manage the server and clients' certificate requests, instead of making them directly on your CA server.

-	To build a PKI directory on your OpenVPN server, you’ll need to populate a file called ``vars`` with some default values.
+	To build a PKI directory on your OpenVPN server, you'll need to populate a file called ``vars`` with some default values.

 		1. Create a ``vars`` file